Panama is one step ahead in the response to the coronavirus

 In Panama, there are 25 kits distributed throughout the country, including in remote areas such as indigenous comarcas.
 The Ministry of Health is acquiring the necessary reagents to have tests in remote places quickly.

-In addition, tests are not only done in hospitals.
+Also, tests are not only done in hospitals.
 "Doctors go to the home, with their protective equipment, take the sample and it is processed," says Alfaro, who explains that there are 20 technical teams with doctors and nurses.
-The epidemiological surveillance system receives the results and they notify the patients.
+The epidemiological surveillance system receives the results and notifies the patients.

 "They quickly set up shop and we have already received 50 additional ventilators.
 We have already seen modular hospital design for severe COVID-19 patients only.
 They have made available 20 containers for mobile clinics.
 The entire inventory of tents was purchased, a total of 25 for respiratory triage," Alfaro explains.